Plage i Laśkiewicz: Own designs

-In the mid-1920s the factory management was changed, and the main designer became Jerzy Rudlicki.
-Then, apart from licence production, the works started to produce own aircraft, under Lublin name, designated "R" for Rudlicki.
+In the mid-1920s the factory management was changed, and Jerzy Rudlicki became lead designer.
+Then, apart from licence production, the plant started to produce its own aircraft, under the name Lublin, designated "R" for Rudlicki.

 The first own design was a biplane bomber Lublin R-VIII, flown in 1928.
 Six were produced by 1930, three of them were later converted to seaplanes and used in the Polish naval aviation until 1939.
 Prototype light passenger planes: biplane R-IX, and high-wing R-XI were not ordered by the Polish Airlines.
 Also sport high-wing plane Lublin R-XII was not produced in series.

 Another design was a parasol wing liaison aircraft Lublin R-X, flown in 1929.
 It won a contest for a Polish Air Force liaison plane, but only 7 were produced.
-Instead, Rudlicki developed it further and designed trainer aircraft R-XIV and an army cooperation plane Lublin R-XIII, which became Polish main army cooperation plane (and the only mass-produced Lublin).
+Instead, Rudlicki developed it further and designed trainer aircraft R-XIV and an army liaison plane Lublin R-XIII, which became Poland's main army liaison aircraft (and the only mass-produced Lublin).
 15 of R-XIV were built in 1930–31, and 223 of R-XIII were built in 1932–1935 (further 50 after nationalization).
 Its experimental variant R-XIX introduced the V-tail, invented by Rudlicki.

-The light passenger plane Lublin R-XVI of 1932 was not ordered by the airlines, but 6 were produced as air ambulance R-XVIb.
-The last construction was a two-engine torpedo seaplane Lublin R-XX, flown in 1935, but it was not produced as well.
+The light passenger plane Lublin R-XVI of 1932 was not ordered by the airlines, but six were produced as air ambulance R-XVIb.
+The last construction was a two-engine torpedo seaplane Lublin R-XX, flown in 1935, but it was not produced either.
 Apart from these, some other designs did not reach prototype stage.

-In 1924–1933 the works produced also car bodies, mainly for Somua (imported) and Ursus buses, but also for luxury imported cars and the Ralf-Stetysz cars.
+In 1924–1933 the works also produced car bodies, mainly for Somua (imported) and Ursus buses, but also for luxury imported cars and the Ralf-Stetysz cars.